 Administrative Discharges: Fight All The Way

-You’ve worked hard to build a career in the Army, and you’ve given both time and effort.
+You worked hard to build a career in the military, and you’ve given both time and effort.
 Now, you face being “fired.”
 While it looks like your whole command is united against you, there is still hope, but you must have someone who understands the process and is willing to take the time to lead you through this dangerous minefield.

 Reasons for an administrative separation may include serious misconduct, a pattern of misconduct, nonperformance of duties, substandard performance, failure to adapt, or homosexual conduct.